Ac3inSpac3/Triangle/README.md

 ### Initial Steps

-Ensure Ubuntu 24.04 is installed on the Raspberry Pi 5 and configured for remote access via SSH or VNC.
+Ensure Ubuntu 24.04 server is installed on the Raspberry Pi 5 and configured for remote access via SSH.

 ### Installing ROS2 Jazzy